New User? Sign Up Free

 The Billing and Documentation KEG aims to provide a platform for education and collaboration to share best practices, guidelines, and current standards for billing and documentation.

 The Choosing Wisely KEG is aimed at improving awareness of the Choosing Wisely® campaign.
-Members will exchange ideas on how to avoid unnecessary tests and treatments and discuss how members have been able to implement initiatives at their medical centers.
+Members will exchange ideas on how to avoid unnecessary tests and treatments and discuss how they have been able to implement initiatives at their institutions.

 The Tele-Critical Care KEG aims to promote discussions and collaboration among members with an interest in tele-critical care.

 The Women in Critical Care KEG aims to connect women in the field, forge new leadership opportunities for them, and establish critical care as a viable and fulfilling career choice.
-The KEG is committed to fostering a supportive community that can help women advance within the Society of Critical Care Medicine (SCCM), as well as within their professional careers.
+The KEG is committed to fostering a supportive community that can help women advance within both SCCM and their professional careers.

-For additional information regarding KEGs or starting a group, contact Dominika Skarka.
+For additional information regarding KEGs or starting a group, contact Claudia Drath.

 KEG members connect and network on the SCCM Connect discussion platform.